asumandb/Canva_Template_Clone_With_Bootstrap/README.md

-A Canva Template Clone Website Using Bootstrap, HTML and CSS.
+This website is a clone of a Canva template, built using Bootstrap, HTML, and CSS.
 ![Logo](logo.png)